Zhang Hongbao: Early life

 Zhang was born in 1954 in Harbin, where his family trade was coal-mining.
 Zhang spent ten years during the Cultural Revolution in a state farm in Heilongjiang, during which time he started practicing Qigong.
 In 1977, he was admitted to the Harbin School of Metallurgy.
 On leaving, he joined the Communist Party and became a physics teacher in a mining region.
 Zhang gained entrance into the Beijing University of Science and Technology in 1985 where he studied Economic management.
 Palmer, citing Ji Yi, said Zhang obtained only mediocre grades as a student, but he was interested in a diverse range of modules from Law to Chinese and Western Medicine.
 He also signed on at the Chinese Qigong Further Education Academy.
 During this time he developed a style of Qigong which was based on automation, physics, relativity, bionics, and with distinctive use of mechanical engineering jargon.
-After graduation, he became a paid qigong researcher at a university, where he was to give his first public demonstration of the "Extraordinary Powers" he had acquired.
+After graduation, he became a paid qigong researcher at a university during the Qigong boom in China.